wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/implementation-recommendations/includes/4-implement.md

-We completed Module 2 with a hands-on exercise that focused on building a DLP policy that supported Office 365 use cases.
-In this section, we will further explain that DLP policy and also discuss some additional considerations.
+In the Plan and manage your Power Automate environment module, we completed a hands-on exercise that focused on building a DLP policy that supported Office 365 use cases.
+In this unit, we will further explain that DLP policy and also discuss some additional considerations.

 ![Office 365](../media/3-office-365.png)

-In this DLP policy we included many popular Office 365 connectors including
+In this DLP policy we included many popular Office 365 connectors including the following:

 | Connector Name          | Purpose                                                                                                                                                           |
 |-------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------|